cs544-wisc/s23/p7/README.md

 will be your grade unless there is a serious issue such as hardcoding or a code that isn't close but happens to produce a result in the acceptable range

+## Submission

+Check (and double check) that all the tests are passing when you submit.

+We should be able to open and run your notebook.
+Note that your GCP project name and GCP bucket name are probably different than ours.
+It's OK to hardcode names specific to your account in your notebook and assume that anybody else that wants to run it will tweak the code accordingly.